F1 2011 (2011)

 Regardless of all of my intolerance, if you’re not into football, then maybe something else tickles your manbits.
 You could be a rugby man, you could be a gridiron man, you might even be a man of the horrifically barbaric sports we have here in Ireland.
 You might be nothing at all.

 Or you might be something that we really do not see a lot of – a Formula One man.
 Or woman.
-I mean, I know there’s none out there reading this, but it’s important to be inclusive.
+Look, I know there’s no-one out there reading this, but it’s important to be inclusive.
 If you actually deigned to click on this article, you’ll have noticed that even the two word title, “F1 2011”, committed two major fauxs-passes.

 Firstly, it’s a sports game, which no self-respecting gamer would play.
 They’re the kind of garbage that you get lumbered with when you try to buy a console bundle off a two-bit online merchant website, or when you look at job lots of games on eBay and see one actual good game alongside three or four bits of clag, with the price driven right up as a result.